tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 }
 ```

-Much like variable type annotations, you usually don't need a return type annotation because TypeScript will infer the function's return type based on its `return` statements.
+Similar to variable type annotations, you usually don't need a return type annotation because TypeScript will infer the function's return type based on its `return` statements.
 The type annotation in the above example doesn't change anything.
 Some codebases will explicitly specify a return type for documentation purposes, to prevent accidental changes, or just for personal preference.